These bat-shaped vegan truffles are made with brownies stuffed with vegan candy bars.

-Mix with a spoon, silicone spatula , or your hands.
-I think I started with a silicone spatula , but ended up kneading it with my hands in the end since it’s more of a dough consistency than anything else.
+Mix with a spoon, a baking spatula, or your hands.
+I think I started with a baking spatula, but ended up kneading it with my hands in the end since it’s more of a dough consistency than anything else.

 Pinch off about 10% of the dough and wrap the rest in plastic wrap or whatever you have to keep it from drying out.

 Pinch off a tiny piece and shape it into a ball.

 Set the tiny ball onto a baking sheet or cutting board lined with unbleached parchment paper.

 Repeat with all of the eyeball dough or until your tray or cutting board is filled with eyeballs.

 - 1 batch of my squirrel brownies (or any brownies, but the link to mine is below)

 - ½ cup vegan buttercream frosting, cream cheese, or ⅓ cup coconut cream

 - 3 Amy's Sunny Bars

 You can omit the double dip if you're short on time and skip straight to assembling your bats after the first dip.
 They won't be quite as smooth looking, but still very cute.